WARNING: These guidelines are TENTATIVE

 to process your registration and email you your initial login and password,

-you should MAKE SURE you give yourself enough time before the contest closes.
+you should MAKE SURE to give yourself enough time before the contest closes.

-In other words, DO NOT WAIT UNTIL THE FINAL DAYS of the contest to register!
+In other words, DO NOT WAIT TO REGISTER UNTIL THE FINAL DAYS!

 The IOCCC judges are NOT responsible for delayed or lost email,

-For those who have registered and received by email, their
+Once you have registered, and received by email, your

 submit server Username and Initial password

-from an IOCCC judge, you may upload your submission to
+from an IOCCC judge, you may, after changing your initial

 The submit server, in accordance with Rule 17,